Brain Tumors and Headaches

 How can I treat my headaches?

-There are some things that can help manage or treat your headache pain that is caused by your brain tumor.
-These include:
+Some things can help manage or treat your headache pain that is caused by your brain tumor, such as:

-• Talking to your provider about what medications you can take to manage or treat your headaches.
-Take these medications as directed.
+• Talking to your provider about medications you can take to manage or treat your headaches.
+Take these medications as you are told.

 • Medications such as analgesics (acetaminophen, ibuprofen) and narcotics (oxycodone) can help with the pain.
 Steroids can reduce swelling in the brain (dexamethasone, methylprednisolone).